U.S. Marines look to nurture integrated Asia-Pacific amphibious forces, China excluded

 Two late entrants to amphibious warfare training are close U.S. allies: Australia and Japan.

-Melding an integrated amphibious force in Asia able to divide tasks between nations and operate seamlessly would take time, said Ben Schreer, senior defense strategy analyst at the Australian Strategic Policy Institute.
+Melding an integrated amphibious force in Asia able to divide tasks between nations and operate seamlessly would take time, said Ben Schreer, senior defence strategy analyst at the Australian Strategic Policy Institute.

 "The challenges are military complexity, capability standards, limited funding, competing priorities and, in some cases, overlapping claims in the South China Sea," he said.